brillout/wildcard-api/docs/readme.template.md

 - Do you want to expose your data to the world?
 Use REST/GraphQL.
 - Do you want to expose your data to yourself?
 Use RPC.

-For example, Facebook uses a GraphQL API to expose its data to the world.
+For example, Facebook uses a GraphQL API to expose its data.
-GraphQL is a wonderful choice to expose Facebook's public data as it allows anyone in the world to build all kinds of app on top of Facebook's data.
+GraphQL fits well as it allows anyone in the world to access Facebook's data to build all kinds of app on top of Facebook's data.

-Since ~2 years,
-many large companies (Google, Netflix, Square, Docker, ...) are increasinlgy using RPC for the communication between their internal services.
+Many large companies (Google, Netflix, Square, Docker, ...) are starting to use RPC for the communication between their internal services.
-Internal services are consumed only within a company which makes RPC a great fit.
+Internal services are consumed only within a company, no third party access, and RPC makes most sense.
 Most notably,
 [gRPC](https://grpc.io/) is getting more and more popular in the industry for cross-platform communication.
+(For example between a Python backend and a Java Backend.)
-(Wildcard is essentially gRPC but for the browser and Node.js.)
+(Wildcard is essentially gRPC but between your frontend and your Node.js server.)

-If you want your React/Vue/Angular frontend to access data from your Node.js server then use RPC and you can use Wildcard to quickly and easily create an RPC API between your frontend and your Node.js server.
+If you want your React/Vue/Angular frontend to access data from your Node.js server then use RPC and with Wildcard you can easily create an RPC API.

 <!---
 In case you are not familiar with RPC,